 Her fascination with ancient undeciphered scripts has led to the construction of her own asemic script.
 Asemic writing is meaningless on purpose, but is universally recognizable as language and evokes a sense of wonder in the viewer: “What does it mean?”
 This wonder is exactly what the artist wants to achieve.

-The artist has developed a unique method of working.
-She dyes paper with watercolor or Chinese ink, using the wet-in-wet technique.
+Nynke has developed a unique method of working.
+She dyes paper with watercolor and Chinese ink, using the wet-in-wet technique.
 After drying and pressing the paper, it is used for calligraphy of her asemic characters with watercolor and ink.

 Fine Art, Wackers Academy of Fine Art Amsterdam, 2015